rwcDev/PersonalWebPage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Shihao Zeng is an undergraduate student in biomedical engineering programme, faculty of engineering, the university of Hong Kong.
-His research interests include deploying artificial intelligence in the medical imaging ecosystem.
-His recent focus lies in tackling inverse probelms in magnetic resonance image (MRI) reconstruction using generative models.
+Shihao Zeng is an undergraduate student in biomedical engineering at HKU.
+His research interests are deploying artificial intelligence in the medical imaging field, particularly the inverse problems in reconstruction.
+His recent focus lies in electrical impedance tomography (EIT) and magnetic resonance image (MRI) reconstruction using generative models.
 {style="text-align: justify;"}